schambon/SimRunner/README.md

 ### Mix remembered fields and variables

-The `#field` expression takes a value from the "field" bag at random every time it is executed.
+If `field` is a remembered field, the `#field` expression takes a value from the "field" bag at random every time it is executed.
 If you need the same value twice, use a variable (which is set once per template).
 For instance, to create a workload that finds a document by first name and creates a new field by appending a random number to the first name, you can do this:

 ```
 "workloads": [{